FIN 301/ECON 210-10

 (b) What steps could Dave and the syndicate take to minimize those problems?

-2. Give sample abbreviated balance sheets for a commercial bank and for the Fed each with total assets (and liabilities plus net worth) of $100.
+3. Give sample abbreviated balance sheets for a commercial bank and for the Fed separately each with total assets (and liabilities plus net worth) of $100.
 Explain any symbols or abbreviations.
 Where do we see the monetary base?

-5. Explain why banks are inherently unstable.
+7. Explain why banks are inherently unstable.
 What is there about “making loans and taking deposits” that makes bank runs possible at almost any time without government back-up?
-How does the “lemons” problem help explain?